 Difficult-to-treat asthma.
 The reasons why some patients develop asthma that is difficult to manage and relatively insensitive to the effects of glucocorticosteroids are not well understood.
 Common associations are poor compliance with treatment and physchological and psychiatric disorders.
 However, genetic factors may contribute in some.
-Many of these patients have difficultto-treat asthma from the onset of the disease, rather than progressing from milder asthma.
+Many of these patients have difficult-to-treat asthma from the onset of the disease, rather than progressing from milder asthma.
 In these patients airway closure leads to air trapping and hyperinflation.
 Although the pathology appears broadly similar to other forms of asthma, there is an increase in neutrophils, more small airway involvement, and more structural changes100.

 Smoking and asthma.
 Tobacco smoking makes asthma more difficult to control, results in more frequent exacerbations and hospital admissions, and produces a more rapid decline in lung function and an increased risk of death120.
-Asthma patients who smoke may have a neutrophil-predominant inflammation in their airways and are poorly responsive to glucocorticosteroids.
+Asthma patients who smoke may have a neutrophil-predominant inflammation in their airways and are poorly responsive to glucocorticosteroids125.

-- Vincent SD, Toelle BG, Aroni RA, Jenkins CR, Reddel HK.
-Exasperations" of asthma: a qualitative study of patient language about worsening asthma.
-Med J Aust 2006;184(9):451-4. - Masoli M, Fabian D, Holt S, Beasley R. The global burden of asthma: executive summary of the GINA Dissemination Committee report.
+- 1. Reddel H, Ware S, Marks G, et al. Differences between asthma exacerbations and poor asthma control.
+Lancet 1999; 353: 364-9. - Masoli M, Fabian D, Holt S, Beasley R. The global burden of asthma: executive summary of the GINA Dissemination Committee report.
 Allergy 2004;59(5):469-78.